golioth/golioth-zephyr-sdk/samples/hello/README.rst

 Building and Running
 ********************

-This application has been built and tested with QEMU x86 and QEMU ARM Cortex-M3.

 Configure the following Kconfig options based on your Golioth credentials and server in your own overlay config file: